 What to Bring

 PROOF OF OWNERSHIP

-If you are a new resident who is licensing a vehicle that you have brought from another state, you need the vehicle's TITLE.
-If the title is being held by a lender, you need to call the Motor Vehicle Department office at 785-537-6320 for additional information.
+If you are a new resident who is licensing a vehicle you have brought from another state, you will need the vehicle’s TITLE.
+If the title is being held by a lender have them mail the original to: Riley County Treasurer's Office 110 Courthouse Plaza Manhattan KS, 66502.

 If you are an established resident who is registering a vehicle that you have just acquired, you need a properly assigned manufacturer’s CERTIFICATE OF ORIGIN if it is a new vehicle, or a properly assigned TITLE from the previous owner if it is a used vehicle.

 Everyone will be required to show proof of insurance on all motor vehicle transactions.

 State law requires that each vehicle carry an insurance card with the following elements as proof of insurance: